Sabri Benkahla

-Personal details
+Early life and education

-Benkahla is an American citizen of Arab descent.
-He attended a Catholic elementary school in Falls Church, Virginia and a public high school in Fairfax County.
-He graduated from the George Mason University with honors in International Relations and Comparative Religion.
-After graduating he studied Arabic and Islamic sciences at Cairo, Egypt, Damascus, Syria, and Amman, Jordan.
-Benkahla also studied for an M.A. at Johns Hopkins University and Islamic Law and Jurisprudence at the Medina University.
+Benkahla was born in Virginia, and is a United States citizen of Arab descent.
+He attended a Catholic elementary school in Falls Church, Virginia, and a public high school in Fairfax County, Virginia.
+He graduated from the George Mason University in Fairfax County with honors in international relations and comparative religion.
+After graduating from George Mason University, he studied Arabic and Islamic sciences in Cairo, Egypt, Damascus, Syria, and Amman, Jordan.
+Benkahla also obtained an M.A. from Johns Hopkins University in Baltimore, and Islamic Law and Jurisprudence at the Medina University.

 Case history

-Sabri Benkahla was born and raised in Virginia, United States.
-He was accused in the Summer of 1999 of traveling to England and then buying tickets to Pakistan.
+In the summer of 1999, he was accused of traveling to England and then buying tickets to Pakistan.
 It was said that he crossed the Af-Pak border into the Islamic Emirate of Afghanistan to train in a Lashkar-e-Tayba (LeT) training camp.
 It was said it was there that he learned to fire a Kalashnikov assault rifle (AK47 or AKM) and rocket propelled grenade launcher (RPG).
 He was charged with, "supplying services to the Taliban and using a firearm in furtherance of a crime of violence".